-Herrera mapped approximately 1,050 point source pollution permits or facility registrations in the Clackamas River watershed.
+Herrera mapped nearly 1,600 point source pollution permits, facility registrations, or potential point-source contaminant sources in the Clackamas River watershed.
 Many facilities in the watershed have permits or registrations in more than one category that contribute to this overall total.
-As indicated in Figure 7 the regions with the highest risk from point source pollutants are located 1) near the City of Estacada and 2) near the mouth of the watershed.
-It is important to keep in mind that this risk analysis is not based on specific discharge data and represents density of facilities and their proximity to surface water only.
-Additional surface monitoring efforts should be considered for the high risk areas to evaluate water quality.
+As indicated in Figure 8, the regions with the highest risk from point source pollutants are located: 1) near the bottom of the watershed; 2) just west of the junction of Highway 212 and Highway 26; and 3) near the City of Estacada.
+It is important to keep in mind that this analysis is not based on specific discharge data and represents density of high-risk facilities based on Oregon DEQ source water assessment criteria only.
+Additional surface water monitoring efforts should be considered for high-risk areas to evaluate water quality.
 Where impaired water quality is detected, this risk analysis can be used to support pollutant source tracking efforts.

-Herrera recommends that the GIS datasets used in this analysis be updated every two to three years to make sure that the status of all facilities are current and that facilities that have been added or removed from the Facility Profiler and UIC databases are reflected.
-The results of the GIS maps and cumulative density analysis could be used to help identify specific high-risk regions to focus on or permit or registration categories to analyze, and detailed permits could then be obtained from DEQ for each facility.
-This would allow for the mapping of discharge rates and would provide for a better representation of risk from individual facilities to source water quality in the Clackamas River watershed.
-These more detailed data could also be used as potential input for future modeling efforts to quantify the overall risk of water quality impairment from point sources relative to other pathways (e.g., septic systems, agricultural areas).
+Herrera recommends that the GIS datasets used in this analysis be updated every 3 to 5 years to make sure that the status of all facilities are current and that facilities that have been added or removed from the Oregon DEQ Facility Profiler-Lite Interactive Viewer are reflected.
+The results of the GIS maps and high-risk density analysis can be used to help identify specific high-risk regions to focus on or permit/registration categories to analyze, and detailed permits could then be obtained from DEQ for each facility.
+This would allow for the mapping of discharge rates and would provide for a better representation of risk from individual facilities to source water quality in the watershed.
+These more detailed data could also be used as potential inputs for future modeling efforts to quantify the overall risk of water quality impairment from point sources relative to other pathways (e.g., septic systems, agricultural areas).